 FOUNDATION Any time The Cockaigne Fund supports boundary-pushing musical research, development, and performances to SCOTLAND - COCKAIGNE FUND delight, inform, and move participants and audiences alike.
 The Fund supports creative, challenging, and original projects that explore cultures and traditions, past and present.
 They have a particular interest in historically-informed projects related to classical and traditional music from the 9th to 19th centuries.
 The Fund may also consider community projects that push boundaries, strive for excellence, and enable people to access new musical experiences.
 FOUNDATION Applications can Grants up to £5,000 are available to for Scottish grassroots and community groups working with young SCOTLAND - MARY be submitted at people in arts and music, particularly with activities that encourage the uptake of music.
-JANET KING FUND any time and The fund cumparts pieze ashelerships at the Davel Conservateirs of Costland in Classey but also welcomes decisions take The fund supports piano scholarships at the Royal Conservatoire of Scotland in Glasgow but also welcomes approximately 10 weeks from applications from community groups working with young people in arts and music.
+JANET KING FUND any time and decisions take The fund supports piano scholarships at the Royal Conservatoire of Scotland in Glasgow but also welcomes approximately 10 weeks from applications from community groups working with young people in arts and music.
 They are particularly interested in projects which are helping young people to take up music.
 Priority will be given to grassroots receipt of your organisations. application. organisations.
-FOUNDATION Foundation Scotland's Social Investment Fund offers blended grant and loan investment to social SCOTLAND'S SOCIAL enterprises, community organisations and charities working across Scotland.
-INVESTMENT FUND The fund can invest between £10,000 and £250,000 per organisation; up to 25% (£62,500) of this can be in the form of a non-repayable grant and the remainder a repayable loan.
+FOUNDATION арричания Foundation Scotland's Social Investment Fund offers blended grant and loan investment to social SCOTLAND'S SOCIAL enterprises, community organisations and charities working across Scotland.
+INVESTMENT FUND g and a summary or gamma and a summing The fund can invest between £10,000 and £250,000 per organisation; up to 25% (£62,500) of this can be in the form of a non-repayable grant and the remainder a repayable loan.
 Potential applicants can check their elegibility criteria here and then complete an enquiry form FOUX FOUNDATION Any time The Foux Foundation is focused on helping in the areas of: health, education, youth opportunity and poverty.
 Living across three different continents, the trustees take a global approach and are keen to support the appropriate organisations regardless of location.
-They fund: The relief of sickness and promotion of good health The arthur agree and of advantion.
-The advancement of education The advancement of disable at a section and a secti The advancement of disadvantaged young people The prevention or relief of poverty.
-FOVI E FOUNDATION No doodline The prevention or relief of poverty The arrell greate askers as a realist LIV registered shorition with an arrayal turnever of less than FOYLE FOUNDATION SMALL GRANTS No deadline The small grants scheme supports smaller UK registered charities with an annual turnover of less than SCHEME £150,000 a year, especially those working at grassroots and local community level, in any field, across a wide range of activities.
-COLLEGE wide range of activities.
+They fund: The relief of sickness and promotion of good health The arthur agree of a threatier.
+The advancement of education The advancement of disable advancement and disable advancement advancement and disable advancement advancement and disable advancement adva The advancement of disadvantaged young people The provention or relief of poverty FOYLE FOUNDATION No deadline The prevention or relief of poverty The small greats ashems supports amplies LIK registered charities with an appual turnover of less than SMALL GRANTS ino deadime The small grants scheme supports smaller UK registered charities with an annual turnover of less than £150,000 a year, especially those working at grassroots and local community level, in any field, across a SCHEME wide range of activities. wide range of activities.
 One year grants of between £2,000 and £10,000 are made towards core costs, projects, essential equipment or building projects provided charities can demonstrate this makes a significant difference to their work.